 You may feel worried about having a bowel accident, embarrassed, or even feel sad or depressed.
 Other stressful events in your life, such as moving, job loss, or the loss of a loved one, can cause problems with your digestion.

 These tips help you to manage your Crohn disease:

-Your provider may give you some drugs to help relieve your symptoms.
-Based on how bad your Crohn disease is and how you respond to treatment, your provider may recommend one or more of these drugs:
+Your provider may give you some medicines to help relieve your symptoms.
+Based on how bad your Crohn disease is and how you respond to treatment, your provider may recommend one or more of these medicines:

-There are many types of drugs that can help prevent or treat attacks of your Crohn disease.
+There are many types of medicines that can help prevent or treat attacks of your Crohn disease.

 Ananthakrishnan AN, Reguerio MD.
 Management of inflammatory bowel disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 11th ed.
 Philadelphia, PA: Elsevier; 2021:chap 116.

 Lichtenstein GR.
 Inflammatory bowel disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 132.

 Rezapour M, Avalos D, Damas OM.
 Inflammatory bowel disease.
 In: Kellerman RD, Rakel DP, Heidelbaugh JJ, Lee EM, eds.
 Conn's Current Therapy 2023.
 Philadelphia, PA: Elsevier 2023:236-243.BACK TO TOP